atbarker/Artifice/README.md

 This design document has **NOT** been updated for information on a `shadow` (nested) Artifice instance.

 Something to make clear before we proceed.
 A block, or a pointer to a block, is represented by a `32 bit` integer in Artifice.
 This means that we can, at max, reference `~4 billion` blocks.
-Since a block is `4KB`, it means we can reference, at max, a disk of size `16TB`.
+Since a block is `4KB`, it means we can reference, at max, a disk of size `16TB`. `64 bit` block pointer support is pending.

 ### Structure